Than versus then: what is the difference and how to use these words correctly

 - She has so much to worry about at home, and then there's the stress of work.

-Then is also used to describe the sequential relationship between two things - cause and effect.
-In this case, we will use the structure of the "if ... then" clause.
+It is also used to describe the sequential relationship between cause and effect.
+In this case, we apply the structure of the sentence "if ... then".

 On the subject: 14 rules in English that you can safely ignore